jenkinsci/electricflow-plugin/README.md

 ```

 # Known issues
-## Adding credentials to a new CloudBees CD configuration
+## Adding credentials to a new CloudBees CD/RO configuration
-[BEE-27725] When creating a new CloudBees CD configuration, you cannot add a new credential using the "Add" button.
+[BEE-27725] When creating a new CloudBees CD/RO configuration, you cannot add a new credential using the "Add" button.
 ### Workarounds
 The following workarounds may be used instead of the "Add" button to help you add a credential:
 - The "Add" button works for existing configurations.
 So, create your configuration without the credential and then edit the configuration.